mozzarellaV8/agora-marketplace/readme.md

 _This client scenario is fictional._

+_**Deliverables**_

+It'd probably be nice to have a network map written in d3, wouldn't it?
+Maybe a [force-directed tree](https://bl.ocks.org/mbostock/95aa92e2f4e8345aaa55a4a94d41ce37) or [radial tidy tree](https://bl.ocks.org/mbostock/2e12b0bd732e7fe4000e2d11ecab0268).
+But only after the information is dense and the analysis is sturdy.

 ## the Data

 Agora was a referral-based darknet market that rose to prominence after the demise of Silk Road 2 in 2013.